slostett/Intro_to_AI_in_Medicine_Course_Materials/README.md

 ## Contact

-For questions about the course or materials, please contact the course instructor or repository maintainers.
+For questions about the course or materials, please contact stephenlostetter@yahoo.com.